mdelventhal/mattdelventhal.com/content/authors/mdelventhal/_index.md

 highlight_name: true
 ---

-I am a quantitative researcher who has taught courses in Macroeconomics, Urban Economics, and Matlab at [Claremont McKenna College](https://www.cmc.edu/robert-day-school "The Robert Day School of Economics and Finance") and the [Universitat Autònoma de Barcelona](https://www.uabidea.eu/ "IDEA program, UAB").
+I am a quantitative researcher with a formal training in Economics.
+I have taught courses in Macroeconomics, Urban Economics, and Matlab at [Claremont McKenna College](https://www.cmc.edu/robert-day-school "The Robert Day School of Economics and Finance") and the [Universitat Autònoma de Barcelona](https://www.uabidea.eu/ "IDEA program, UAB").
 Some have called me the [Kyrie Irving](https://nypost.com/2022/03/27/nets-kyrie-irving-gets-thunderous-ovation-in-first-game-back-at-barclays-center/ "Kyrie Irving") of macroeconomists.

 Recently I have investigated the [Spatial Implications of Telecommuting]({{< relref "/publication/spatial_implications_telecommuting" >}}) and the historical progress of [Demographic Transitions Across Time and Space]({{< relref "/publication/demographic_transitions" >}}).